Heavy rain in Mumbai leads to waterlogging and traffic jam

 While Mumbai has received 30 mm of rains in the last 24 hours, with 27 mm in just a span of 3 hours in the morning.
 Colaba observatory has recorded a whopping 67 mm of rains till now.

 Meanwhile, heavy to very heavy rainfall at isolated places over Tamilnadu, Puducherry, Kerala and Karnataka.
 Downpour is also likely in parts of Lakshadweep, Coastal and North Interior Karnataka, Coastal Andhra Pradesh, Rayalaseema, Telangana, Goa, Maharashtra, Uttar Pradesh, West Bengal, Odisha, Jharkhand, Bihar and Assam.
-Thunderstorm accompanied with lightning is very likely to occur at isolated places over Madhya Pradesh, Chhattisgarh, Jharkhand.
+Thunderstorm accompanied by lightning is very likely to occur at isolated places over Madhya Pradesh, Chhattisgarh, Jharkhand.